audiojs/audio/README.md

 * `context` − web audio context (optional), defaults to [audio-context](https://npmjs.org/package/audio-context).
 * `duration` − max duration, by default takes whole available input.
 * `sampleRate` − inferred from source or defaults to `44100`.
-* `range` — db range to use for quietest sound, defaults to 40.
 * `cache` − cache URL sources to avoid extra requests.
 By default `true`.
 * `stats` − track stats for metrics.
 Increases memory consumption up to 3 times (yet O(N)).
 By default disabled.